unnynet/unnynet-docs/docs/advanced/achievements.md

 unnynet.reportAchievements(6, 99);
 ```

-The first parameter ("6" in the example) is the id of the achievememt.
+The first parameter ("6" in the example) is the id of the achievement.
 It assigns to an achievements once the achievement is created, and you can find it in the achievements table of game settings.
 The second parameter ("99" in the example) differs for each type of achievement:

 * **Progress** - the absolute value of the progress for the achievement.